 - A social worker for a child who is looked after by a local authority

-Documents regarding the process and the criteria can be found on the Local Offer website at Education Health and Care Plan
+Further information and documents about the process can be found on the Local Offer website at Education Health and Care (EHC) Needs Assessments and Plans